Skip to main content

 • a hearing test

-• fitness assessment.
+• V02 max fitness assessment.

 Our fitness advisers will carry out a fitness assessment as part of the medical called a VO2 max test.
 You will jog on a treadmill wearing a facemask while connected to an analyser.
 The gradient and speed will gradually increase.
 This will measure your lung capacity.
 This test equates to level 8.8 on the bleep test.